praneetshekhar/simple-streaming-pipeline/README.md

 6. `python kafka_producer.py`
 7. In a different terminal, `python spark_consumer.py`
 8. We can then use this data from postgres downstream, for example a Tableau dashboard.

+The Producer streams dummy data, however, there is commented code provided which can be used to get data from the Alpha Vantage API.